max-jardetzky/chat/README.md

 - Type `/help` in the text box and submit to see client commands.

 Features:
-- Real-time message distribution and logging to .txt files
+- Real-time message distribution and logging to .txt files (in the `logs` directory)
 - CLI for admin use